 Humidity can cause synthetic wigs to frizz and human hair wigs to lose their shape.
 If you live in a humid climate, consider investing in a dehumidifier to keep the humidity levels in your home low.
 Alternatively, you can store your wig in a container with silica gel packets to absorb excess moisture.

 Store Properly During Travel

-- Pack your wig in a wig box or a breathable bag, then place it in your luggage.
+- Always put your wig in a wig box or a breathable bag, before putting it in your luggage.